 We strongly recommend purchasing travel insurance.
 We’ve received great feedback about Travel Guard– you can learn more about the benefits of travel insurance there.

 All entrance fees, accommodations based on two to a room, land transportation, private bilingual guide throughout, area specialists, most meals, bottled water and snacks in the vehicle.

 Guaranteed departures.
-Surcharge applied to groups smaller than four guests.
+Surcharge applied to groups smaller than five guests.